Minimum Unit Pricing (MUP)

 Alcohol-related harm is most common among those with problematic drinking patterns.
 Those whose drinking is indicative of Alcohol Use Disorder are thirteen times more likely than low-risk drinkers to experience any of the following harms – health issues, being involved in an accident or in a fight, experiencing role impairment, or negative impacts on their home life.

-However, despite this, it is still possible for a man to reach his low risk weekly drinking limit for just €7.65, while a woman can reach her low risk weekly drinking limit (17 Standard Drinks for men; 11 for women) for just €4.95.
+However, despite this, before MUP it was still possible for a man to reach his low risk weekly drinking limit for just €7.65, while a woman could reach her low risk weekly drinking limit (17 Standard Drinks for men; 11 for women) for just €4.95.
+Supported by the alcohol producers, retailers hyper-discounted alcohol products often as ‘loss leaders’ to get people into their stores.
+Prior to the introduction of MUP, the Irish consumer could spend as little as:

 • 0.45c for a Standard Drink of Cider